devcem/RepeatJS/README.md

 # RepeatJS
-You can render your data easily with Jquery.
-Loop, repeat, while.
+High performance, 0.4kb javascript render library.
+It's similar AngularJS template system.
+You need to jquery when using RepeatJS.
+You can make your data loop easily with that library.

+> That article is under construction.

 ## How to use?
 It's easy to use, there are just to arguments.
 Selector is your object, and data is your javascript array object.